Team USA basketball: 2019 FIBA World Cup roster, schedule, TV info, where players went to college | NCAA.com

 2019 FIBA World Cup: Former college basketball stars representing other nations

-Team USA isn't the only participating country starring former NCAA student-athletes.
-Here are just some of the other notable former college basketball players listed on preliminary FIBA World Cup rosters:
+Team USA wasn't the only participating country starring former NCAA student-athletes.
+Here are just some of the other notable former college basketball players who were listed on preliminary FIBA World Cup rosters:

 - Aron Baynes (Australia) | Washington State, 2005-09